ClovisL/Covid-Data/README.md

 An interactive website that takes the latest Covid data for 209 countries, using JSON files from https://github.com/owid/covid-19-data/tree/master/public/data.

 An SQL database is created that imports the JSON files.
-An HTML file under the /map folder opens a browser window that displays a heatmap for Covid data.
+Selecting a country on the website displays the latest numbers regarding Covid, as well as a graph showing infections and deaths since the first day the data was recorded.

 ## How to use